robdevops/finbot/README.md

 ```

 ## Limitations
 * Discord shows garbage link previews from Sharesight.
-Modify the script to remove hyperlinks, or disable this for your Discord account under _Settings > Text & Images > Embeds and link previews._
+Set hyperlink = False, or disable this for your Discord client under _Settings > Text & Images > Embeds and link previews._

 ## Suggestions
 * Is my code is doing something the hard way?